rollyourown-xyz/ryo-wellknown/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an improvement for this project
+about: Suggest an improvement for this module
 title: '[FEATURE]'
 labels: 'enhancement'
 assignees: ''